Tax Advice · Significant Private Transactions

 Capital gains, stamp duty, GST, income tax and related tax consequences that influence deal structure and net shareholder outcome.

-Audit, objection and ATO matters
+Audit, objection & ATO matters

-Cross-border and specialist matters
+Cross-border & specialist matters

 International tax issues, residency questions, disclosures, compliance matters and tax risks that affect more complex private transactions.